BB&T

-BB&T Corporation (previously known as the Branch Banking and Trust Company) was one of the largest banking and financial services firms in the United States, based in Winston-Salem, North Carolina.
-In 2019, BB&T merged with Atlanta-based SunTrust Banks to form Truist Financial, which retains BB&T's stock price history and operates under BB&T's charter.
+BB&T Corporation (formerly the Branch Banking and Trust Company) was an American banking and financial services firms based in Winston-Salem, North Carolina.
+Founded in 1872, it grew to become one of the largest banks in the United States in the 20th century.
+In 2019, BB&T merged with Atlanta-based SunTrust to form Truist, which retains BB&T's stock price history and operates under BB&T's charter.

 History

+Early History

 In 1872, Alpheus Branch and Thomas Jefferson Hadley founded the Branch and Hadley merchant bank in their hometown of Wilson, North Carolina.
 After many transactions, mostly with local farmers, Branch bought out Hadley's shares in 1887 and renamed the company Branch and Company, Bankers.
 During that same year, the bank also moved to its new headquarters on Nash Street in downtown Wilson, North Carolina.
 Two years later, Branch, his father-in-law Gen. Joshua Barnes, Hadley, and three other men secured a charter from the North Carolina General Assembly to operate the Wilson Banking and Trust Company.
 After many more name changes, the company finally settled on the name Branch Banking and Trust Company.
 Branch remained an active member of the company until his death in 1893.
 The 1903 Branch Banking and Trust Company Building at Wilson was listed on the National Register of Historic Places in 1978.

 BB&T sold Liberty Bonds during World War I and grew to have more than $4 million in assets by 1923.
 BB&T Insurance Services was added in 1922 and a mortgage division was added in 1923.
 Even though banks across the United States failed as a result of the 1929 Stock Market Crash, BB&T survived; it was the only one to do so in the town of Wilson.
 Up until 2008, the CEO was John A. Allison IV.

-In 1995, Southern National Bank merged with BB&T. The holding company was initially named "Southern National Corp" but the BB&T name replaced "Southern National" everywhere from 1997.